hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 the control of different operators the desired consistency could be hard to enforce and audit in practice.

-Certain aspects of the Policies can be relatively easily tested independently e.g. by requesting zone transfers without TSIG, from unauthorized IP addresses or over cleartext DNS.
+Certain aspects of the Policies can be relatively easily tested independently, e.g., by requesting zone transfers without TSIG, from unauthorized IP addresses or over cleartext DNS.
 Other aspects such as if a secondary will accept data without a TSIG digest or if secondaries are using Strict as opposed to Opportunistic TLS are more challenging.

-NOTE: The authors request feedback on this challenge and welcome suggestions of how to practically manage this.

-# Multi-primary Configurations

-Also known as multi-master configurations this model can provide flexibility and redundancy particularly for IXFR.
-A secondary will receive one or more NOTIFY messages and can send an SOA to all of the configured primaries.
-It can then choose to send an IXFR request to the primary with the highest SOA (or other criteria e.g. RTT).

-When using persistent connections the secondary may have a TLS connection already open to one or more primaries.
-Should a secondary preferentially request an IXFR from a primary to which it already has an open TLS connection or the one with the highest SOA (assuming it doesn't have a connection open to it already)?

-Two extremes can be envisaged here.
-In the first case the secondary continues to use one persistent connection to a single primary until it has reason not to.
-Reasons not to might include the primary repeatedly closing the connection, long RTTs on transfers or the SOA of the primary being an unacceptable lag behind the SOA of an alternative primary.

-At the other extreme a primary could keep multiple persistent connections open to all available primaries and only request IXFRs from the primary with the highest serial number.
-Since normally the number of secondaries and primaries in direct contact in a transfer group is reasonably low this might be feasible if latency is the most significant concern.
+The mechanics of co-ordinating or enforcing such policies are out of the scope of this document but may be the subject of future operational guidance.

 # Implementation Considerations